usableUX/post/README.md

 ##What is post?

-This is simply the HTML template for a the job centre for usable.ng
+This is simply the HTML template for the job centre for usable.ng

 ###What Language will this be written in?